apple tree fruiting in old farmsteads and roadsides

 Main Threats

 No significant conservation threats as this is an introduced species.
 Wild seedlings compete with native vegetation.
 Pests include codling moth, woolly aphid, and black spot fungus.
-Climate change affecting flowering and fruiting patterns.
+Climate change affects flowering and fruiting patterns.

 Population